 All that matters is you get through it and you enjoy it

-My boyfriend has told me repeatedly that a particular game he loves would be enjoyable even if I played it on “easy” mode.
+My boyfriend has told me repeatedly that a game he loves, Bioshock, would be enjoyable to me even if I played it on “easy” mode.
 Playing on easy is sort of taboo among hardcore gamers because it means you didn’t earn your way through it properly.
 It’s almost seen as cheating because you aren’t of the same skill level as other people.
 To this, my boyfriend offered: “The point of the game is to have fun.
 If you have to do it on easy, then who cares?
 It’s a video game.
 That’s what it’s for.”
 He’s right.
 I hold myself to such high standards when gaming (as I mentioned) and I hate using any crutches or advantages that might make me look less legit.
 But what he said about this really clicked with me.

 Similar to the point about having fun, all that matters about your choices in life is that you’re getting through it and doing what you want.